que-rb/que/README.md

     # Or configure the number of workers.
     WORKER_COUNT=8 rake que:work

-    # Run jobs one at a time.
-Useful if your app isn't thread-safe.
+    # If your app code isn't thread-safe, you can stick to one worker.
-    rake que:work_single
+    WORKER_COUNT=1 rake que:work

 If an error causes a job to fail, Que will repeat that job at intervals that increase exponentially with each error (using the same algorithm as DelayedJob).
 You can also hook Que into whatever error notification system you're using: